tidalmigrations/tidalmigrations.github.io/pages/user guides/tidal-vms.md

 ---
 title: Tidal Tools Virtual Machine Image
-keywords: vm, virtual, machine, image, ova, ovf, aws, ami, tidal, tools
+keywords: vm, virtual, machine, image, ova, ovf, aws, ami, tidal, tools, ubuntu, windows
 last_updated: April, 2022
 summary: "Tidal Tools virtual image for your migration discovery"
 sidebar: main_sidebar
 permalink: tidal-discovery-vm.html
 ---

-To help you get your Tidal Migrations discovery done easily and quickly you can use the Tidal Tools virtual machine image.
-This VM has the latest Tidal Migrations software and dependencies installed for you, so you can focus on getting things done.
+To help you speed up your discovery process, you can use a  pre-configured Tidal Migrations Virtual Machine.
+These VMs have the latest Tidal Migrations software and dependencies installed for you, so you can focus on getting things done.
+We recommend you to use the [Ubuntu Server](#ubuntu-server-1804) OVA image unless you want to you want to run Machine Stats on Windows.
 It can also perform discovery without any network connectivity to the public internet.
 To run a discovery in an 'offline' mode checkout [this guide](https://guides.tidalmg.com/tidal-offline.html).

-## Get Started
+## Ubuntu Server 18.04

 The image runs standard [Ubuntu Server (18.04.6)](https://cdimage.ubuntu.com/ubuntu/releases/18.04.6/release/) and has a CLI only interface.
 It comes with the latest version of [Tidal Tools](https://tidalmigrations.com/tidal-tools/), [Machine Stats](https://pypi.org/project/machine-stats/) and [DNS Tools](https://dnstools.ninja/) installed.

-It can be deployed into any virtual environment that is compaitble with OVA based images, and is comaptible with AMD64 or EM64T architectures.
+It can be deployed into any virtual environment that is compatible with OVA based images, and is compatible with AMD64 or EM64T architectures.

 To get started: